Part one of our report from Indeed Interactive 2018 can be found here.

 Jimmy Lin explained the latest improvements to Indeed Resume, including resume subscriptions, which make sourcing costs more predictable and “reward recruiters who reach out to relevant candidates with great messages.”
 Jimmy added: “Some other new features we have include on-demand reporting about your searches, contacts and responses and updated administrative capabilities so you can easily manage subscriptions and allocate contacts across a team of recruiters.”

-And at the Indeed Prime booth, Georgie May talked about how employers using Indeed Prime can quickly find interested tech candidates who are a great fit.
+And at the Seen by Indeed (previously Indeed Prime) booth, Georgie May talked about how employers using Seen can quickly find interested tech candidates who are a great fit.

 Meanwhile Daniel Culbertson and Martha Gimbel from Indeed’s Hiring Lab were at the “Ask an economist” booth to take questions from attendees.
 What was the most common question they were asked?
 Daniel replied: “When is the next recession coming?”